LaunchPadLab/lp-redux-api/docs.md

  // requestUsers() dispatches an LP_API action with key 'REQ_USERS' on component mount.
  // When the status of 'REQ_USERS' request becomes 'success' or 'failure', the component will render.
- // Otherwise, the default {@link onMount} loading component will be rendered.
+ // Otherwise, the default `onLoad` loading component will be rendered.
 ```

 Returns **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** A higher order component (HOC).